Bryan - The FreshSight experience

-Our project reviews FAC’s current services and assesses potential new offerings with the overarching purpose of informing funding applications.
+Our project reviews FAC’s current services and assess potential new offerings with the overarching purpose of informing funding applications.
 To do so, we have been reaching out to other businesses and support services to determine how they have been adjusting their delivery methods online.
 We hope to maintain and grow, through our research-informed recommendations, the incredible community which FAC has created and supported over its 40 year history.

 Izzy - Problems we faced

 During our consulting project we have definitely faced a few bumps along the way.
 Firstly, with FreshSight operating online, our team having never met in person, and our task off to a flying start, we had to work toward building new cohesive relationships from the get-go.
 Although speaking over zoom was a challenge at times, our team managed to chat for hours and get to know each other, whilst getting the job done.
-Secondly, in terms of our project, after COVID-19 restrictions not being eased as expected and hearing feedback received from Think Tank, implementing an online strategy needed to be a focus for Forgan Arts Centre.
+Secondly, in terms of our project, after COVID-19 restrictions not being eased as expected and hearing feedback received from Thinktank, implementing an online strategy needed to be a focus for Forgan Arts Center.
 The initial brief emphasised demand assessment for both arts therapy and for increasing the diversity of the Forgan Arts Centre community; we needed to figure out how to not lose touch with the initial brief whilst adding new elements.
 With a supportive team and engaging clients, we managed to come up with a solution where we incorporated all three concepts – implementing an arts therapy program, increasing diversity, and providing recommendations for online delivery, to ensure that we manage the clients vision and aid their long term success.

 Ruying - New skills learnt from FreshSight

-During our project, we have conducted research in-demand assessment, impact analysis and outreach, each task has provided us new learnings and experiences.
+During our project, we have conducted research in demand assessment, impact analysis and outreach, each task has provided us new learnings and experiences.